-Ákos Görbe 1,2, Andrea Kohári 1,2 and Tamás Bárány 1,2,3, a
+Ákos Görbe ^{1,2}, Andrea Kohári ^{1,2} and Tamás Bárány ^{1,2,3,}

-- Department of Polymer Engineering, Faculty of Mechanical Engineering, Budapest University of Technology and Economics, Műegyetem rkp.
+- 1 Department of Polymer Engineering, Faculty of Mechanical Engineering, Budapest University of Technology and Economics, Műegyetem rkp.
 3., H-1111 Budapest, Hungary; gorbea@pt.bme.hu (Á.G.); koharia@pt.bme.hu (A.K.) - 2 PolymerOn Ltd., Háros u.
-7., H-1222 Budapest, Hungary - MTA-BME Lendület Lightweight Polymer Composites Research Group, Műegyetem rkp.
+7., H-1222 Budapest, Hungary - 3 MTA-BME Lendület Lightweight Polymer Composites Research Group, Műegyetem rkp.
 3., H-1111 Budapest, Hungary - Correspondence: barany.tamas@gpk.bme.hu; Tel.: +36-1-463-3740

 Abstract: In this study, our focus was on developing and investigating rubber recipes that are suitable for devulcanized ground tire rubber (dGTR).
 Devulcanized rubber has a powdery or sticky uncured rubber-like appearance depending on the extent of main-chain degradation that occurs with selective crosslinking scission.
 Still, it has a significantly shorter scorch time than a new rubber compound.
 Therefore, our primary goal was to slow down the vulcanization process of dGTR and improve its mechanical properties via recipe development.
-We formulated several recipes (sulfur-, peroxide-, and phenolic resin-based) and studied the vulcanization process and the main properties of the revulcanized rubber sheets.
-We observed that the vulcanization process could be altered with different vulcanization methods: using peroxide and vulcanizing resin extended the process significantly.
+We formulated several recipes (sulfur-, peroxide-, and phenolic resin-based) and studied the vulcanization process and the main properties of the revulcanization methods: using peroxide and vulcanizing resin extended the process significantly.
 Peroxide vulcanization also provided enhanced elongation compared to sulfuric systems.
 With a balance of properties in mind, we selected a semi-efficient sulfur-based recipe and studied the characteristics of natural rubber/dGTR mixtures with the help of plasticizer oils.
 We successfully replaced a notable portion of natural rubber with dGTR, maintaining its properties without much compromise.